 Consume on-topic books and podcasts

 Books and podcasts are incredible ways to get high-level, verified information from trusted sources in condensed formats.
-If you can carve out some time from your busy schedule, kick back with a book.
-If you’re always on-the-go, play a podcast or audiobook while making breakfast, exercising or driving to work.
+Carve out some time from your busy schedule and kick back with a book for a few minutes of personal growth.
+When you’re on-the-go, play a podcast or audiobook.
+Listening while making breakfast, exercising or driving to work.

 As a CEO looking to up your financial knowledge, seek out books on finance and accounting softwares, such as Quickbooks, to increase your understanding of the technologies available to your team.
 Dive into broader concepts, such as business investing, M&A strategy or fundraising.